mahouboy23/IB-notes/Points.md

     - Depiction of housing instability and its effects on Esperanza's family.
     - Specific quotes illustrating the dire circumstances and its impact.
+        Consider, for a moment, the constant displacement mirrored in Cisneros's words: "We didn't always live on Mango Street...
+Each time it seemed there'd be one more of us."
+These words encapsulate the perpetual flux of their existence, marked by a relentless pursuit of stability that remains tantalizingly out of reach.

+- **Community and Familial Struggles**

+    - Broader depiction of poverty's impact on the community.
+    - Insights into the familial dynamics under the strain of poverty.

 - **Role of Education in Breaking the Cycle**

     - Esperanza's dreams and aspirations for a better future.
     - How education is depicted as a potential escape route from poverty.
-- **Community and Familial Struggles**

-    - Broader depiction of poverty's impact on the community.
-    - Insights into the familial dynamics under the strain of poverty.
 - **Literary Techniques Used**

     - Analysis of literary devices (imagery, symbolism, characterization).